 A Guide to Notary Bonds

-Bond costs and requirements vary greatly by state as the bond amounts and regulations surrounding each license are established on a state level.
-Select your state below for more information about Notary Bonds in your area or call 1-800-308-4358 to speak with a surety expert.
+Notary bond costs and requirements vary greatly as the notary bond amounts and regulations required for each license are established on a state level.
+Select your state below for more information about notary bonds in your area or call 1 (800) 308-4358 to speak with a surety expert.

 Or, choose your state from the list below: